Decentralized Collaborative Learning Framework for Next POI Recommendation: RELATED WORK

 \subsection{On-device frameworks for next POI reccommendation}

 On-device frameworks appear to overcome most shortcomings of centralized learning, and it has been applied to many areas such as multiarmed bandit \cite{kalathil2014decentralized}, network distance prediction \cite{liao2010network}, hash function learning \cite{leng2015hashing} and health analysis \cite{ye2021personalized}.
 There are also multiple works to deploy on-device POI recommendation models.
 Firstly, Chen et al. \cite{chen2018privacy} proposed a decentralized matrix factorization framework (DMF) for next POI recommendation, where personalized models are trained and stored locally.
 To improve the recommendation precision, DMF exchanges knowledge with neighbors who are physically close to the current user.
 Then, Wang et al. \cite{WangQinyong2020NPRo} deployed compressed models on mobile devices for secure and stable POI recommendations.
 To maintain the robustness of the whole on-device framework, local compressed models inherit the knowledge from the teacher model which is trained with public data.
+Nevertheless, all users share the same model trained with the public data, ignoring the dynamics and diversity of users' spatial activities and interests.
+Instead, our proposed work allows users to obtain high-quality, fully personalized local recommenders by collaboratively learning knowledge with other similar users.
 In addition, Guo et al. \cite{GuoYeting2021PPRw} proposed a federated learning framework for next POI recommendation.
 That is, personalized models are trained and stored locally.
 Then, the edge servers collect and aggregate all personalized models.
 After that, the aggregated model is sent back to all users.
+Consequently, the federated framework is still resource-intensive for storage and computation.
+Besides, all users in the federated framework also share the same global model.
+However, in our proposed work, the central server is only responsible for providing pretrained parameters and grouping similar users in a secure way, and local models are full personalized via an efficient collaborative learning strategy.

 The most similar work to ours is the decentralized matrix factorization for next POI recommendation \cite{chen2018privacy}.
 We summarise two major differences.
 (1) To alleviate the sparsity issues, We propose two self-supervised learning objectives to enhance POI representations with geographical coordinates and categorical tags.
 Specifically, the first task is to create correlations between POIs and their associated categorical tags by mutual information maximization, and the second is to learn and predict geographical distances between POIs.
 (2) Their personalized models are enhanced by knowledge from users who are physically close to the current user.
 However, such limited knowledge cannot effectively address the data sparsity problem.
 On the contrary, we propose two types of neighbors based on geographical distances and categorical preference similarities.
 Then, we design a mutual information maximization task to jointly learn and combine knowledge from both types of neighbors in an effective way.